ibbles/LearningUnreal/Shadows.md

 Repeat for as many LOD levels up the list as you need.

 A bug in Unreal Engine 5.0 makes all instances of that [[Static Mesh Asset]] in the level to be not rendered, reload the level to get them back again.

+# Missing Shadows

+A few things to check if one or more shadows are missing.
+- The [[Light Source]] must have Details panel > Light > Cast Shadows enabled.
+	- And either Cast Dynamic Shadows or Cast Static Shadows enabled depending on if the occluder is Static or Dynamic.
+(Mobility Static/Stationary vs Movable.
+- The [[Light Source]] must have a non-zero Shadow Resolution Scale.